usnistgov/fits-deploy/README.md

 2. Mount a volumn to "fits-mongodb" service to persist the database outside the container (see above service fits-mongodb)
 3. Make sure port 8080 is available on host machine
 4. Run `docker compose up`
+5. Open [HOST]:8080/fits in the browser
-5. You can run `docker compose down` to shutdown the services
+6. You can run `docker compose down` to shutdown the services